 The Society holds the official stud book which became a closed studbook in 1962 meaning only ponies whose parents are entered in Section 1 of the studbook are eligible for registration.

 In accordance with DEFRA legislation, the Society acts as an approved Passport Issuing Organisation (number 826025).

-The Society has worked with the Exmoor National Park Authority and the Rare Breed Survival Trust for many years to ensure the future survival of the Exmoor Pony breed, which is included in the Rare Breed Survival Trust’s Watchlist in the top category, Critical, The Exmoor Pony Society registers ponies on Exmoor and throughout the UK, Europe and North America
+The Society has worked with the Exmoor National Park Authority and the Rare Breed Survival Trust for many years to ensure the future survival of the Exmoor Pony breed, which is included in the Rare Breed Survival Trust’s Watchlist in the category, Priority, The Exmoor Pony Society registers ponies on Exmoor and throughout the UK, Europe and North America